paradedb/paradedb/THANKYOU.md

 advanced capabilities, from performance monitoring to geospatial indexing.
 ParadeDB develops its own PostgreSQL extensions and integrates various open-source extensions in our product.
-Special mention goes to [pgvector](https://github.com/pgvector/pgvector), which we use to power part of our search capabilities, and [pgml](https://github.com/postgresml/postgresml/tree/master/pgml-extension), which we use for generating embeddings.
+Special mention goes to [pgvector](https://github.com/pgvector/pgvector), which we use to power part of our search capabilities.
 For a detailed list of the extensions we use in ParadeDB, please refer to our Dockerfile(s).

 ## PGRX